 Sleep has big payoffs for our happiness, but it’s often the first thing to get sacrificed when life gets hectic.
 If you want to be happy, try making tweaks to get more sleep!

 Social media is great!
 It’s likely how you found ChooseFI (yay!) and also helps you keep in touch with what’s going on with the world.
-But it can be a massive source of anxiety and has been linked to low self-esteem with higher usage.
+But it can also be a massive source of anxiety and has been linked to low self-esteem with higher usage.
 Here’s an article from Forbes that shows it’s the “social comparison” that we do on social media that is damaging to our happiness.

 Social media has a place, but it often is a distraction that keeps us up at night.
 Mindlessly scrolling on Facebook instead of winding down just keeps us from taking care of ourselves.
 (And we just talked about how important sleep is!)
 If it’s the first thing we check in the morning, there can be undue pressure the rest of the day for that “Instagram” perfect moment.
 This can be a real bummer of a habit to maintain when you want to be happier.

-Taking regular breaks from social media can be a welcomed reprieve from the constant stimulus and comparison.
+Taking regular breaks from social media or technology, in general, can be a needed reprieve from the constant stimulus and comparison.
 Whether you have a nightly log off time or simply shut things down for weekends–regular breaks are important.
 An occasional electronic fast is important for us to stay sane, and happier overall.

-This year–make it a point to put the phone down at planned intervals.
-Maybe just a day the first time, and then a week… even a month, at a time, and see how it feels emotionally and what time it frees up for you!
+This year–make it a point to reduce technology usage at planned intervals.
+Maybe just a day the first time, and then a week… even a month at a time, and see how it feels emotionally and what time it frees up for you!
 Pick up a new hobby, or that book you’ve been meaning to read and leave your smartphone and Netflix account alone for the night.

 Yes, hitting up CrossFit is great–but there are huge payoffs with all sorts of movements and activities, even as simple as a stroll around the block.
 Getting outside is proven to make you happier, no matter how you do it.